 - All prospective members have the option to fish with the member who sponsored them for their first tournament.

-- The only monetary winnings a prospective member qualifies for is the daily Big Fish pot.
+- The only monetary winnings a prospective member qualifies for is the daily Big Fish pot if the pot fee is paid.

 - Prospective members tournament and meeting points are recorded but points do not become official until after the prospective member is voted in.